-We have previously published generic, cross-industry enterprise asset management (EAM) Magic Quadrants, as well as work and asset management (WAM) Magic Quadrants.
-These are now combined into a distribution-utility-specific EAM Magic Quadrant.
-Changes in customer buying criteria and vendor offerings, resulting in more industry-specific needs and expectations, are reflected in our new market separation - we evaluate EAM products for distribution, manufacturing and natural resources, in separate publications.
+In 2007, we published for the first time a delivery (transmission and distribution [T&D]) utility-specific enterprise asset management (EAM) Magic Quadrant.
+Changes in customer buying criteria and vendor offerings, resulting in more-industry-specific needs and expectations, are reflected in this new market separation.
+This enables us to evaluate EAM products for utility delivery, generation, manufacturing and natural resources in separate Magic Quadrants with greater focus on the unique features and vendor experience in these subsectors.

-Component EAM (and computerized maintenance management system [CMMS]) products suitable for distribution companies have been increasingly served by EAM vendors with versions or adaptations for this industry sector.
+Component EAM (and computerized maintenance management system [CMMS]) products suitable for delivery companies have been increasingly served by EAM vendors with versions or adaptations for this industry sector.
 Some suite vendors also actively market their EAM modules as stand-alone offerings and sell them as specialized maintenance solutions.
-(Other suite vendors offer them only as part of the ERP suite being marketed and so have a market for EAM limited to their own customer base.)
+(Other suite vendors offer them only as part of their ERP suites, and so have a market for EAM limited to their own customer bases.)

 In this sector, clients will need to look at their overall application portfolios and plan how their work or EAM solutions will interact with other related components such as geographic information system (GIS), customer information system (CIS), outage management and work scheduling.
-With increased concerns about the aging workforce and reliability, regulators are likely to decide favorably on cost recovery for these investments.
+Many utilities are considering upgrading or reinvesting in asset management software, and with increased concerns about aging assets, the aging workforce and network reliability, regulators are likely to decide favorably on cost recovery for these investments.
+Utilities should be able to justify these projects with defined cost and service improvements to the end-user customers.

-Transmission and distribution companies should also make key architectural decisions such as going with a component approach or single ERP suite solution as part of their EAM selection processes.
-Then, based on the relative importance of asset reliability and availability to the overall success of the business, companies select the vendor that best fits into their architectures while offering the optimum mix of functionality for their generating portfolios and locations.
-Vendors vary widely in scalability and functionality, and a solution appropriate for one client may lack critical functionality appropriate for another.
+T&D companies should also make key architectural decisions, such as going with a component (stand-alone EAM) approach or single-vendor ERP suite solution as part of their EAM selection processes.
+Then, based on the relative importance of asset reliability and availability to the overall success of the business, select the vendors that best fit into their architectures while offering the optimum mix of functionality for their asset portfolios and locations.
+Products vary in scalability and functionality, and a solution appropriate for one client may lack critical functionality appropriate for another.
+Equally, vendors vary in the geographical presence, available resources and their depth of experience, so this is also a decision factor for utilities.

-While the scope of this assessment is global, some vendors specialize in geographies, so vendors must not be chosen based on size alone, and because the Magic Quadrant process is by necessity an "averaging" of vendors' offerings and performance, we always recommend consulting the authoring analyst to get specific advice on needs, location and industry subsector (such as power, gas or water).
+While the scope of this assessment is global, some vendors specialize in platforms and geographies, so vendors must not be chosen based on their size alone.
+Because the Magic Quadrant process is by necessity an "averaging" of vendor offerings and performance, we always recommend consulting the authoring analyst to get specific advice on needs, location and industry subsection (such as power, gas or water).
 Long-term vendor viability remains a factor in most customer evaluations, and potential buyers should examine current profitability, as well as a long-term commitment to products and markets.